joeroe/joeroe.github.io/_posts/2026-08-03-archaeological-information-systems.md

 It covers the full chain of archaeological information processing through modular sub-applications: Archeo Entry (data input), Archeo Analysis, Archeo Publication, Archeo View (public dissemination), Archeo Forum (community), and Archeo Archive.
 Available in multiple European languages, it is priced at 23 CHF per user per month and offers a mobile app for field recording.

-ArcheoBase presents a very comprehensive and well-designed system with an impressive range of features covering the full spectrum of archaeological information management.
+ArcheoBase is the most full-featured and polished archaeological information system currently available, with an impressive range of features and a modern and professional user interface.
-The modular architecture and multilingual support demonstrate careful attention to user needs.
+However its cloud-based architecture does not appear to permit offline recording, which is a significant limitation for archaeologists working in remote locations.
-The pricing model does not work well in a research context, where fieldwork is seasonal and typically involves large numbers of temporary staff.
+Additionally, the pricing model does not work well in a research context, where fieldwork is seasonal and typically involves large numbers of temporary staff.
 The developers have indicated they are introducing a new pricing plan specifically for universities, which may address this concern if implemented at a level accessible to academic institutions.

 ### Diggit